mehulagg/gitlab/doc/development/instrumentation.md

 - `instrument_method`: instruments a single class method.
 - `instrument_instance_method`: instruments a single instance method.
-- `instrument_class_hierarchy`: given a Class this method will recursively instrument all sub-classes (both class and instance methods).
+- `instrument_class_hierarchy`: given a Class this method recursively instruments all sub-classes (both class and instance methods).
 - `instrument_methods`: instruments all public and private class methods of a Module.
 - `instrument_instance_methods`: instruments all public and private instance methods of a Module.